National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 • Harlan M. Krumholz, MD, SM – Harold H. Hines, Jr. Professor of

-Medicine and Epidemiology & Public Health at Yale University.
+Medicine and Epidemiology & Public Health at Yale University, and

-Director of the Yale New Haven Hospital Centre for Outcomes Research
+Director of the Yale New Haven Hospital Center for Outcomes Research

 and Evaluation (CORE)